sravya1605/demoqa-reqres-automation/README.md

 API_BASE_URL=https://reqres.in
 DEMOQA_USERNAME=<a user you create manually>
 DEMOQA_PASSWORD=<that user's password>
+REQRES_API_KEY=<a free key from https://app.reqres.in>
 ```

 > Registration is intentionally **not** automated, per the assignment.
 Create a user yourself at [demoqa.com/register](https://demoqa.com/register) first, then put its credentials in `.env`.

+> reqres.in's `/api/users` endpoints require a free API key as of 2026 (their own public docs describing these as unauthenticated are out of date).
+Sign up at [app.reqres.in](https://app.reqres.in) - no card required - and copy the key shown on your dashboard.

 ## Running Tests